William J. Crain: Louisiana Supreme Court service

 On June 26, 2019, Crain announced his intention to run for a seat on the Louisiana Supreme Court vacated by Greg G. Guidry.
 Crain headed to a runoff against Hans Liljeberg on November 16, 2019.
-On November 16, 2019, he went on to win the election, 57% to 42%.
+On November 16, 2019, he went on to win the election, 57% to 43%.
 Crain was sworn in on December 11, 2019, by his father Judge Hillary Crain.

-United States district court nomination
+Federal judicial service

-On October 20, 2025, President Donald Trump announced his intention to nominate Crain to the United States District Court for the Eastern District of Louisiana, to an unspecified seat.
-On October 21, 2025, Trump formally nominated Crain to the seat vacated by Eldon E. Fallon.
+On October 20, 2025, President Donald Trump announced his intention to nominate Crain to the United States District Court for the Eastern District of Louisiana.
+Crain would fill the seat vacated by Eldon E. Fallon.
+On October 22, 2025, the U.S. Senate Judiciary Committee held a hearing on his nomination.
+On November 20, 2025, the U.S. Senate Judiciary Committee reported his nomination by a 12–10 vote.
+On December 9, 2025, the Senate invoked cloture on his nomination by a 51–46 vote.
+Later that day, his nomination was confirmed by a 49–46 vote.
+He received his judicial commission on December 19, 2025.

 Memberships and affiliations

 Crain is a member of the 2011 inaugural class of the Louisiana Judicial Leadership Institute.

 Personal life

-He has been married to his wife, Cheri Hackett Crain for 35 years.
-They have four children.
+He and his wife, Cheri Hackett Crain, have four children.
 He is a parishioner at St. Timothy United Methodist Church.